roebel/MBExWN_Vocoder/README.md

 *We gratefully acknowledge the support of GENCI that made it possible to train the models on the super computer [jean-zay](http://www.idris.fr/jean-zay/).*

-<a name="S2-2"></a>
-### 2.2 Computational costs

-The mel inverter is sufficiently efficient to perform resynthesis from mel spectrograms two times faster than real-time on a single core of a Laptop CPU.

-On a GPU the vocoder achieves audio synthesis up to 200 times faster than real time.
-Note that tensorflow up to version 2.8 is apparently performing an automatic selection of the best performing kernel each time a new shape of a Conv1D or Conv2D operator is encountered.
-Therefore, MBExWN will only achieve optimal efficiency whenever the shape of a signal is encountered for the second time (see  [here](https://github.com/tensorflow/tensorflow/issues/54456) for more information).

 <a name="S3"></a>
 ## 3. Usage